Table Of Contents

 Right now Spotify Ads can be extremely expensive with a high minimum spend but it’s definitely something to be aware of!

-We’ll be regularly adding to this guide so be sure to keep it bookmarked, but hopefully by now, you’ve got a much better understanding and context behind the online advertising landscape!
+This guide will be regularly updated, so be sure to keep it bookmarked!
+But hopefully by now, you’ve got a much better understanding and context behind the online advertising landscape!

 If you’d like help in creating a customised strategy for your business, make sure you claim your free marketing review today.

-We’ll record you a value-packed video, dissecting your website, social media channels and entire online presence.
-We’ll then give you some helpful suggestions and practical tips you can implement to really start taking your marketing and sales to the next level Claim your spot while you still can!
+As part of your review, we’ll record you a value-packed video, dissecting your website, social media channels and entire online presence.
+We’ll then give you some helpful suggestions and practical tips you can implement to really start taking your marketing and sales to the next level!